jstop/Container-Orchestration-Foundation-Blueprint/README.md

 make spring-apps
 ```

+The `make dashboard` command will install the kubernetes dashboard application from [this repository](https://github.com/jstein-vr/k8-dashboard) that can be accessed by running `kubectl proxy` (see [accessing the Dashboard UI documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#accessing-the-dashboard-ui)) and then visiting http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/ in the browser.

 The `make spring-apps` will install the polling-app, which is comprised of the two helm charts: spring-frontend and spring-backend.
 Each chart is configured with an ingress (which in turn creates an Application Load Balancer) and annotations to utilize the wildcard ACM certificate created from the previous CDK step, as well as an external-dns annotation for automatic Route53 record configuration.

 ### argocd UI